sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 <details>

-- Touchpad ❌ (MacOS doesn't recognize the Huawei sensors correctly).
+- Touchpad ❌ (MacOS doesn't recognize the GXTP7863 sensor correctly).

-- Audio Card ❌ (It's recognized but isn't enabled)
+- Audio Card ❌ (It's recognized as Tiger-Lake SST/Comet-Lake SST, but isn't enabled)

-- Microphone ❌ (It's recognized but isn't enabled)
+- Microphone ❌ (It is not recognized)

 - HDMI ❌ (Doesn't work without 3D Acceleration)

 - Screen Backlit ❌ (Doesn't work without 3D Acceleration)

-- Fingerprint Scanner ❌ (Don't exist some Goodix kext for MacOS)
+- Fingerprint Scanner ❌ (Don't exist some Goodix kext for MacOS; use NoTouchID kext for disable it)

 </details>